-TigerGraph supports the Serializable isolation level, the strongest form of isolation.
+TigerGraph supports the read-committed isolation level, the default standard for many major databases.
 Internally, TigerGraph uses MVCC to implement the isolation.
 MVCC, or Multi-Version Concurrency Control, makes use of multiple snapshots of portions of the database state in order to support isolated concurrent operations.
 In principle, there can be one snapshot per read or write operation.

 A read-only transaction R1 will not see any changes made by an uncommitted update transaction, whether that update transaction was submitted before or after R1 was submitted to the system.

 Multiple same reads in a single transaction T1 will get the same results, even if there are update transactions which change vertex or edge attribute values read by T1 during T1’s duration.

 Multiple reads in a single read-only transaction T1 will get the same results, even if there are update transactions which deleted/inserted vertices or edges read by T1 during T1’s duration.